BarrensZeppelin/SKAuctioneer/readme.txt

 Information about SK loot system can be found here: http://www.wowwiki.com/Suicide_Kings.

 To Install:
-Extract SKAuctioneer-master.zip to /Interface/AddOns/
+Extract SKAuctioneer.zip to /Interface/AddOns/
-Extract _Timer (found inside SKAuctioneer-master) to /Interface/AddOns/ Open WoW and make sure SKAuctionner-master and _Timer is selected
+Extract _Timer (found inside SKAuctioneer) to /Interface/AddOns/ Open WoW and make sure SKAuctioneer and _Timer is selected